-When executing a Simulation in Enterprise Architect it is possible to set break-points, fire triggers, examine variables, record a trace of execution, set simulation speed, view the call stack and visually trace the active nodes as the simulation proceeds.
+When executing a Simulation in Enterprise Architect it is possible to set break-points, fire triggers, examine variables, record a trace of execution, set Simulation speed, view the Call Stack and visually trace the active nodes as the Simulation proceeds.

-When a Simulation runs, some aspects such as the output and console input are found in the Simulator window itself, while others such as the local variables and call-stack use the standard Execution Analyzer windows.
-The table provides an overview of the main Windows used during Simulation.
+When a Simulation runs, some aspects such as the output and console input are found in the Simulation window itself, while other aspects such as the local variables and Call Stack use the standard Execution Analyzer windows.
+The topic provides an overview of the main windows used during Simulation.